exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter3.md

 <?php endforeach; ?>
 </ol>
 ```
+Now, we view list of TODO in the tab of the organization details page at https://yourdomain.com/organization/view?id=999.

 > For more information on view tab injection, please refer to [Module Function Hooks \ getOrganizationViewTabs
 ](Module-Function-Hooks#getorganizationviewtabs)

-### Create an action button
+### Step 4: Create an action button
-Next, we like to add an extra button to easily create TODO in the above tab.
+Next, we would like to add an extra button to easily create new TODO in the tab.

 1. Modify `getOrganizationActions()` in `protected/modules/todo/TodoModule.php`